loktev-d/geometry-lib/readme.md

 ## Getting started

-To use geometry-lib you need to import main.ts file inot your project.
+To use geometry-lib you need to import main.ts file into your project.

 ```typescript
 import { circle, triangle, rectangle } from "./main";